FAQs on how to claim a pension from abroad

 How can I follow the processing of my application for a pension from abroad?

 Question: I sent in my application for a pension from Sweden a month ago.
 How can I check if the Swedish pension provider has received my application?

 Reply: The Finnish centre for Pensions will notify you when it has forwarded your pension application abroad to an EU/EEA country or Switzerland.
 The letter will also include the contact information of the foreign pension provider.
 You can contact them directly by phone, e-mail or letter and ask them for more details on how your case is progressing with them.

+You can follow the processing of your own case via the eService of the Finnish Centre for Pensions.
+You can access the eService via etk.fi or Työeläke.fi.
 Some foreign pension providers also have online services, such as the Mypension service in Belgium, that you can log into in order to follow the processing of your pension application.
-Many countries have online services that you can use to check your own pension data but not the progress of your pension application.
 As a rule, the web services are designed for national use, but people living abroad can order a username and a password or code to the service and check their information that way.
 You will get the necessary log in information by contacting the foreign pension provider.